 and 0.39 e/Å3 (2.98 RMSD) for our mFo-DFc map.

-One click will change the contour level by 0.1 RMSD.
+The contour level changes by steps of 0.1 RMSD.

 Map properties can be edited globally at